Customer Service Training

 Does your organisations have an inaccurate perception of their customers’ needs and does your team:

-- accord too much weight to atypical complaints?
+- Assign too much weight to atypical complaints?

 A period on the front line would increase their awareness.
 Learn How!